Vyral/tony-geraci-recruiting/_posts/2019-12-17-a-5-point-checklist-to-help-you-make-the-best-business-decisions.md

 {% include youtube.html %}

-I’ve made many mistakes throughout my career, so I want to help you avoid them.
-Here’s how my five-point checklist can help.
+<p style="text-align: center;"><em>I’ve made many mistakes throughout my career, so I want to help you avoid them.
+Here’s how my five-point checklist can help.</em></p>

 After being in the real estate business for 27 years, I’ve learned that if you don’t keep a checklist of all of the things that have gone wrong so that you don’t repeat them, you probably haven’t been in business for too long.